lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/4-avoid-breaking-changes.md

 Some technology can be more brittle when it comes to allowing us to change interfaces (such as Java RMI).

 **Protocol buffers** (used with gRPC) have the concept of field number.
 Each entry in a protocol buffer has to define a field number, which client code expects to find.
-If new fields are added, the client doesn’t care.
+If new fields are added, the client doesn't care.

 **Avro** allows for the schema to be sent along with the payload, allowing clients to potentially interpret a payload much like a dynamic type.